nelmio/alice/README.md

 #### Localized Fake Data ####

-Faker can create localized data for adresses, phone numbers and so on.
+Faker can create localized data for addresses, phone numbers and so on.
 You can set the default locale to use by passing a `locale` value in the `$options` array of `Fixtures::load`.